nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/support/notes/WEEK_03.md

 ## Day 3

+o Assign Clinic assessment via Github Classroom at 9:00

 o Student 1:1s start at 9:30

 o 1:1s completed at 13:30

-* Lab time for the rest of the afternoon.
+* Lab time all day for assessment, one-on-ones, and any other project work they want to do once the assessment is complete.

 ## Day 4